 Nose

-Dark and intense, with perfectly balanced scents of blackcurrant, plum, blueberry and notes of warm earth, cut grass, tobacco and flint, complex and surprisingly richly aromatic.
+Dark and intense, perfectly balanced aromas of blackcurrant, plum, blueberry, and notes of warm earth, cut grass, tobacco, and flint, complex and astonishingly rich in aroma.

 Mouth

-Airy and incredibly silky, with perfectly controlled tannins and vibrant acidity, balanced by incredibly complex flavors, and an infinitely deep finish.
+Airy and incredibly silky, perfectly controlled tannins and vibrant acidity balanced with incredibly complex flavors, an infinitely long finish with great depth.

 Serve